arun664/accessitest/README.md

 - **React**: For building the user interface and managing component states.
 - **Tailwind CSS**: For styling and responsive design, ensuring a modern and user-friendly interface.
 - **React Toastify**: For displaying toast notifications to enhance user experience during login, registration, and other actions.
+- **Nodemailer**: Nodemailer is used for sending results to email and to receive feedback from contact us page.
+- **Mistral AI**: API is used to analyze axe-core issues and generate fix suggestions

 ## Current Features